Energy storage may be a key tool to integrate renewable resources into the electricity grid.

 In 2015, ODOE secured financial and programmatic support from Sandia National Laboratories

-for their project demonstrating energy storage and "microgrid" technology.
-EWEB's project will help Oregon better understand different storage technologies to improve system resilience and strengthen long-term grid resiliency.
+.
+ODOE provided technical expertise and support to EWEB for their project demonstrating energy storage and "microgrid" technology.
+The project helps Oregon better understand different storage technologies to improve system resilience and strengthen long-term grid resiliency.

 ODOE is also bringing together statewide stakeholders to assess the long-term benefits of energy storage.
 Working with the Oregon Public Utility Commission